mcpiatkowski/aws-big-data/README.md

 # aws-big-data #

-This is a collection of artefacts needed for Peex evaluation.
+This is a collection of artifacts needed for Peex evaluation.

+## Venv ##

+Python environment is handled by [PDM](https://pdm-project.org/en/latest/)

+With PDM installed run:

+`pdm install`

 # Spark Setup #